 Are You a Carer?

-There is a wealth of information on NHS Choices about carers and caring.
+There is a wealth of information on NHS website about carers and caring.
 If you want some help from your local support group please contact Kingston Carers Network on 0203 031 2751.

 Below are some links into the site that you may find useful.

 Watch the video on caring for a parent at home.
 In the video, Claire and her family talk about the decision to care for her mother at home.

 It's important to tell your friends about your caring role and how it affects you so they can understand and support you.
 It might not be easy to know where to start, especially if you haven't been open about it in the past, but it's important to be honest.

 Breaks or time off from caring are vital.
 Whether it's an hour every day, a couple of hours a week or a two-week holiday, we all need some time to ourselves, and carers are no exception.

 Finding appropriate housing, or adapting either your home or the home of the person you care for, can make your life as a Carer a lot easier.

 Help claiming benefits, looking after your bank balance and understanding the legal issues of caring.

 As a Carer you may be able to claim several benefits.
 There are three main types...